DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 And we no longer need `IpvsParam`, as it can now be represented as a pair of `(TcpKey, SocketAddrV4)`.

-We can use `TcpKey` to link these events together by storing the backend information when IPVS makes a backend sleection, and look it up during subsequent TCP state changes.
+As a `TcpKey` links these events together, we can store the backend information when IPVS makes a backend selection, and look it up during subsequent TCP state changes.

 First, we declare a special [HashMap](https://docs.rs/aya/latest/aya/maps/hash_map/struct.HashMap.html) for storing this data